johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/Menu.md

 </Nav>
 ```

-The Wrapper is simply an `<ul>` element.
-By using `asBodilessMenu()`, the default `MenuClean`
+The Wrapper is an `<ul>` element.
+By using `asBodilessMenu()`, the default `MenuClean` provides an
-provides an editable Item list, rendered as `<li>`.
-The Title inside is just an editable link in the
+editable Item list, rendered as `<li>`.
+The Title inside is just an editable link in the clean
-clean component, but the base/default tokens provided will replace it with Vital MenuTitle.
+component, but the base/default tokens provided will replace it with Vital MenuTitle.

 ## Content Editor Details